apjohndim/Advanced-Fuzzy-Cognitive-Map-Initiative/README.md

 # Advanced-Fuzzy-Cognitive-Map-Initiative
 Version 0.2

-Initiative to apply the new equations and activation function

-Experiments are conducted in order to define the activation function

-Needs to be transformed to library later

 For the State Space and Rule Embedded version of the AFCM, use REAFCM.py

 Needs specific weight tables to run (simulation weight tables are included)

 Current issues:

-1. Script works with only 31 inputs, 3 states
+1. Script works with only 31 inputs, 3 states, for Coronary Artery Disease Diagnosis using attributes as shown in input.xlsx
 2. Available activation functions include sigmoid and tanh

 For the Mathematical Formulas, check the related references: